Jennifer K. Loukissas, M.P.P.

 NCI Shady Grove | Room 7E-434

-Jennifer Loukissas serves as the Chief of the Communications team in the National Cancer Institute Division of Cancer Epidemiology and Genetics.
-Ms. Loukissas helps DCEG investigators and trainees to transmit their research findings to a variety of lay audiences including news media, research advocates, general public, the United States Congress, and other governmental agencies.
+Jennifer Loukissas serves as the Chief of the Communications Team in the NCI Division of Cancer Epidemiology and Genetics.
+Ms. Loukissas helps DCEG investigators and trainees to transmit their research findings to a variety of lay audiences including news media, research advocates, the general public, the United States Congress, and other government agencies.

-Ms. Loukissas manages public affairs and science communications for the Division, including oversight of web and social media, crisis communications, development of recruitment materials for special populations, media relations, development and testing of user interface for risk-assessment tools, dissemination of research findings, and communications strategy for major initiatives.
-She serves on a number of committees, including the Communications Working Group of the ASCCP Risk-based Management Consensus Guidelines to Prevent Cervical Cancer.
-In addition, Ms. Loukissas mentors NCF Fellows at DCEG.
+Ms. Loukissas manages public affairs and science communications for the Division, including oversight of digital media, crisis communications, recruitment materials for study populations, media relations, development and testing of user interface for risk-assessment tools, and communications strategy for major initiatives, including the Connect for Cancer Prevention Study.
+She also mentors NCF Fellows at DCEG.